 The Press/Publicity series contains 4 folders.
 The first folder contains a few items of biographical information, some press comments and a certificate of appreciation from the Delta Omega Chapter of the Sigma Psi Phi fraternity.
 The newspaper articles date from 1979-2007 and include concert reviews and announcements of Gamby’s piano recitals, articles about the Peterburg Boys Choir, the Appomattox Regional Governors School Choir, an article written by Gamby for the Zion Herald News, and two articles about black woman composer, Undine Moore.
 Flyers dating from 1971-2000 publicize recitals to be given by Gamby, including one at NEC in 1971.
 Also included are flyers for the Petersburg Boys Choir concerts, and the Tourgee Debose National Piano Competition.
 The posters dating from 1987-2001 advertise performances with the Petersburg Symphony Orchestra, Gamby soloist; Mary Easter (daughter of Undine Moore), and the Petersburg Boys Choir.

 The third series consists of Programs dating from 1947-2017 including performances at Southern University, Virginia State College, First Baptist Church (with Undine Moore’s music), and Zion Baptist Church.
 In this series there are also programs from performances by the Petersburg Boys Choir, Petersburg Male Chorus, Petersburg Symphony Orchestra, the Bethany Baptist Association and Allied Bodies Choir, St. Paul's College, and Appomattox Regional Governors School Concert Choir (as accompanist for Mrs. Johnnella Edmonds) and Buckner Gamby's students.
-The following additional programs are of particular interest: Boston Latin School, Class day 1947; a service of Thanksgiving for the life of Undine Moore; concert with Dr. Roy Belfield Jr. at Ebeneezer Baptist Church, August 2017; a 50th anniversary of Gamby’s Debut Recital on Sept 16.
-2007 at the Musikverein, Vienna, Austria; a Black American Music Symposium at the University of Michigan, August 1985; the 2004 Community Wide Black History Month Celebrations at First Baptist Church; and NEC's Wind Music Across the Century, 2001.
-Additionally, there are several programs from funerals and memorial services including those for Undine Moore, Cleo Marie Wynn Bolling, Professor Clarence Earl Whiteman, Bernice Ridley Morgan, J. Harold Montague, Dr. F. Nathaniel Gatlin and Mr. Gamby himself (at First Baptist Church and Virginia State University.
+The following additional programs are of particular interest: Boston Latin School, Class day 1947; concert with Dr. Roy Belfield Jr. at Ebeneezer Baptist Church, August 2017; a 50th anniversary of Gamby’s Debut Recital on Sept 16.
+2007 at the Musikverein, Vienna, Austria; a Black American Music Symposium at the University of Michigan, August 1985; the 2004 and 2008 Community Wide Black History Month Celebrations at First Baptist Church; and NEC's Wind Music Across the Century, 2001.
+Additionally, there are several programs from funerals and memorial services including those for Undine Moore, Cleo Marie Wynn Bolling, Professor Clarence Earl Whiteman, Bernice Ridley Morgan, J. Harold Montague, Dr. F. Nathaniel Gatlin and Mr. Gamby himself (at First Baptist Church and Virginia State University).